Samsung's Galaxy S4 emerges to do battle on Apple's home turf

 That marked a departure of sorts from the usual slick, high-wattage shows favored by rivals such as Apple.

 Investors largely shrugged off the launch.
-Shares in Samsung were down 1.1 percent in a steady market in early Seoul trading on Friday.
+Shares in Samsung were 2.3 percent lower in a steady market in Seoul on Friday.

 The stock has stood little changed so far this year, while Apple's shares have tumbled 20 percent as disappointing sales of iPhones raised fears that its dominance may be slipping.